awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/10_prerequisites/nf_self_paced.md

 ### Prepare for CleanUp

 {{% notice warning %}}
 In order to be able to clean up after the workshop is done, we will tag every resource with a tag **nextflow-workshop** and no value.
-This will allow us to filter for those resources and remove tehm savely.
+This will allow us to filter for those resources and remove them safely.
 {{% /notice %}}

 ### Running the workshop on your own